 The glute muscles engage best when there is committed mindfulness during the exercise.
 The quadriceps are notorious hogs and will do all the work if you let them!

 If you have excess fat in your buttock and stomach area, the best way to shrink those fat cells is by adopting an advanced-level anti-inflammatory diet.

 Develop lean muscle, reduce belly fat, and improve posture and joint mobility.
-In Silver and Strong: Getting Fit After Age 50, I explain exactly how to craft a Fitness Comeback Plan that includes an anti-inflammatory diet to specifically meet the needs of your unique body and lifestyle.
+In Silver and Strong: Getting Fit After Age 50, I explain exactly how to craft a Fitness Comeback Plan that includes an anti-inflammatory diet to meet your unique body’s needs and lifestyle.

 This new course is designed in a specific sequence to help you achieve a next-level of robust health – with high-value nutritional strategies that will have an amazingly positive impact on your physique.